timescale/docs/use-timescale/schema-management/foreign-data-wrappers.md

 ## Query another data source

-You create FDWs with the help of the `postgres_fdw` extension, which is enabled by default.
+You create FDWs with the `postgres_fdw` extension, which is enabled by default.

 <Procedure>